This past weekend, I did my best to accomplish my Bloggiesta goals for improving my blog. Thank you to There’s a Book for motivating me to do this!

 In short, I spend the month of March fixing the SEO (Search Engine Optimization = Coming Up Higher in Google Searches) for about 350 posts or the past 11 months.
 I am one month shy of finishing my goals.
 I use the WordPress plugin All in One SEO incorrectly for the past two years, blithely ignoring the character count for title and body.
-I got lazing with key word tags, omitting commas, and adding in key words that were not relevant to my post like my blog name and tagline.
+I got lazing with keyword tags, omitting commas, and adding in keywords that were not relevant to my posts like my blog name and tagline.
 Every post had to be corrected.
 I also failed to select a “Featured Image” which, it turns out, I want for my Yet Another Related Post plugin which shows more posts related to the one you are reading.

 I also fixed the social media buttons by asking my tech guy to help out, so that was an easy fix.

 But the upshot is that I messed up my permalinks in trying to change to a permalink structure that is better for SEO.
 I know just enough about SEO to be dangerous, and by dangerous, I mean to fiddle around enough to blow up my blog at least once a year in an attempt to improve it.

 This year’s Two Steps Backwards/One Step Forward is Permalinks.
 It turns out that while you want a permalink that includes your post title (mine had a number instead) if you switch your permalinks YOU MUST REDIRECT THEM TO YOUR NEW PERMALINK OR GOOGLE WILL NOT FIND THEM.
 Oops.
 2 years of posts — POOF! — GONE, at least in the eyes of Google.
 They exist on my site, but you can’t find them through any search engine.